 Inability to tolerate increased cardiovascular demands (eg, due to aging, heart failure, chronic kidney disease, respiratory disorders, liver failure)

 Use of certain drugs (see table )

 Older people and the very young are at increased risk.
 Older adults are at high risk because they more often take medications that can increase risk, have higher rates of dehydration and heart failure, and have age-related loss of heat-shock proteins.
 Children are at high risk due to their greater surface-area-to-body-mass ratio (resulting in greater heat gain from the environment on a hot day), and slower rates of sweat production.
 Children are slower to acclimatize and have less of a thirst response.
 Both older adults and young children may be relatively immobile and thus have difficulty leaving a hot environment.

 Prevention of Heat Illness

-Physicians should recommend the following measures (1 General reference Heat illness encompasses a number of disorders ranging in severity from muscle cramps and heat exhaustion to heatstroke (which is a life-threatening emergency).
-Heat illness, although preventable... read more ) to help prevent heat illness:
+Physicians should recommend the following measures (1 General reference Heat illness encompasses a number of disorders ranging in severity from muscle cramps and heat exhaustion to heatstroke (which can be a life-threatening emergency).
+Current estimates of heat-related... read more ) to help prevent heat illness: